 “It’s hard to read at the pond,” she said.
 “There’s more drama going on down there than in my book.”
 I agree.
 Better to bring binoculars and watch the birds in May and June.
 Soon enough, the mating and raising of young will be over, but then the butterflies will arrive and grace the button bushes and the Joe Pye weed.
 So for now, when by the pond, I watch, listen, take notes, and save what I’ve absorbed for the long indoor months when the pond chairs and big umbrella are stored in the shed.

-(this piece was originally published by Northumberland Festival of the Arts)
+(Originally published by Northumberland Festival of the Arts 2022 site)